KokoDoko/CMGTMonoGame/week1/README.md

-# CMGTMonoGame
+# Week 1
-Files for CMGT Monogame Course
+Files for the 'CloseCall' assignment

-These folders contain files for CMGT Monogame projects
+# Basic
+The most basic version, containing files for the world, car and wheels.
+These files will show you:
+- How to load and display images
+- How to render text on screen.
+- How to check if two objects collide.
+- How to use speed and position to determine where to draw an image.

+# Detailed
+The detailed version has all of the above, plus:
+- A countdown
+- Sound
+- Option to scale images by code

 # How to use
-Each folder only contains the .cs files and content files (images, sounds) that you need in your Xamarin or Visual Studio project.

-- Create a new Xamarin or Visual Studio project for Monogame
-- Download the .cs and image files as a zip
+See main page for explanation on how to integrate .cs and image files into your project
-- Place the downloaded files in your project folder.
-Place images in the content folder
-- You can overwrite Game1.cs
-- Don't forget to add the files to your project, and make sure they all get compiled (check properties or build action).